zhangfaen/ML/README.md

-# Kaggle Competitions
+# Machine learning projects or Kaggle Competitions
-This repository is for Kaggle competitions.
-Each competition is a eclipse project.
+This repository is for Machine learning projects or Kaggle competitions.
-* Digit Recoganizer
+* Digit Recoganizer (Kaggle)
-* Titantic
+* Titantic (Kaggel)
+* SVD (image compression experiment)